Berlin, stop and think! You are dancing with death. Poster, Berlin, 1920s.

 The 'Holy One'

 Many reviewers and commentators on Fritz Lang's Metropolis have, over the years since its premiere in 1927, noted the overtly religious (Catholic) motifs in its story line and imagery.
-The most obvious is the presentation of Maria as a saint-like figure, an innocent young virgin (the Virgin Mary), preaching to the masses (mostly male workers) on the theme of hope and the imminent arrival of a saviour, in the form of a ‘Mediator’.
-Within Thea von Harbou's novelisation of the film, Maria is referred to as the 'Holy One', a direct biblical reference to a modern-day Mother of God who will save mankind, just as Mary saved mankind by giving birth to the Saviour, Jesus Christ, the son of God.
+The most obvious is the presentation of Maria as a saintly, innocent young virgin (the Virgin Mary), preaching to the masses (mostly male workers) on the theme of hope and the imminent arrival of a saviour, in the form of a ‘Mediator’.
+Within Thea von Harbou's novelisation of the film, Maria is referred to as the 'Holy One', a direct biblical reference to a modern-day Mother of God who will save mankind, just as within the Biblical New Testament, Mary saved mankind by giving birth to the Saviour, Jesus Christ, the son of God.
 The reference carries through to some of the intertitle cards accompanying the original version of Metropolis.
 Likewise Freder, the son of Joh Fredersen, the Master and ‘creator’ of Metropolis, is presented as a Christ-like figure, a possible saviour for the masses, and somebody who the workers should patiently await upon.
 In one notable scene he is shown symbolically crucified upon the clock-like paternoster machine, where, after working a ten hour (half-day) shift and becoming somewhat delirious from both exhaustion and the monotony of the task, he cries out:

 Father - !
 Father -!
 Will ten hours never end - - ??!